Explainer: U.S. dollar intervention: What would it take?

 EURUSD would likely need to decline into the 1.05 - 1.07 zone by September before a potential intervention would start to look justified in the context of history and international commitments, the strategists said.

-Citi FX strategists also see the chances of intervention rising if the dollar strengthens about 10% further from here, with the risk of intervention becoming acute around EURUSD at $1.05.
+Citi FX strategists also see the chances of intervention rising if the dollar strengthens about 10% further, with the risk of intervention becoming acute around EURUSD at $1.05.
+EUR=

 “This would go against the grain of years of G7 accords which maintain that markets should set exchange rates,” Rabobank’s Foley said.